lib.attrsets: attribute set functions

 lib.attrsets.unionOfDisjoint

-unionOfDisjoint x y is equal to x // y // z where the
+unionOfDisjoint x y is equal to x // y, but accessing attributes present

 -